 - This is a great easy dessert to bring to potlucks, holiday parties or as a tasty gift.

-- These flourless brownies are especially yummy with a glass of milk (or homemade almond milk) or a scoop of ice cream (or homemade coconut ice cream!).
+- These flourless brownies are especially yummy with a glass of milk or a scoop of ice cream.

 Flourless Brownie Recipe Tips: